arizonahanson/Flutes.jl/README.txt

 Environment variables determine the parameters of the flute, and default to a flute in D major if not specified otherwise.

-The `params` target will generate a 'params.json' file at path DESTDIR, containing flute parameters.
+The `optimize` target will generate a 'data.json' file at path DESTDIR, containing flute parameters.
 Deleting or moving this file will cause it to be regenerated.
 If files already exist at path DESTDIR, they will only be overwritten if older than the dependencies.